Understanding Your Hard Hat Expiration Date

 Step 3 - Choose Design Method

 About MSA V-Gard® Standard Hard Hats

-- A high density polyethylene shell to protect laborers from life-threatening impacts to the head.
+- A high-density polyethylene shell that protects laborers from life-threatening impacts to the head.

 - MSA V-Gard® Caps meet or exceed the applicable requirements for a Type I Helmet (top impact) as outlined in ANSI Z89.1 2014, Class E.